 - Accept that you will probably fall down

-Falls are very common in the Dipsea race.
+Falls are very common in the Dipsea Race.
 Almost a quarter of the runners show up at the finish line with cuts, bruises, blood and dirt on them.
-This almost never happens in other races.
+This rarely happens in other races.

 This happens for two reasons.
 The first is the obvious treacherous course.
 The second factor is handicapping aspect of the race.
 Because the faster runners start at the back, they spend their entire race trying to push past everyone else…on a course that is a tight single track trail run.
 So this inevitably leads to pile-ups and traffic jams.
 Not to mention a lot of pushing and shoving around.

 There are three race approved shortcuts in the Dipsea Race.
 Although there are many other turn offs, they may not be approved shortcuts, and you could find yourself running solo.
 The following are the three approved short cuts.